-All must mean ALL – Little Lobbyists Statement on Universal Health Care Policy
+All must mean ALL – Little Lobbyists Statement on Universal Health Care Policy (STATEMENT)

 Little Lobbyists believe that health care is a human right.
 We also believe all health care policy in the United States, especially policies designed to create a system of universal health care, must include appropriate coverage for the health care of people with complex medical needs and protections for the civil rights of people with disabilities.
 By doing so, legislators can finally ensure that every American has access to health care.
 All must mean ALL.